fuweijie/Paper-on-Large-scale-Machine-Learning/README.md

 # Paper-on-Large-scale-Machine-Learning
 This page is organized based on our paper：
-- A Survey on Large-Scale Machine Learning, IEEE TKDE, 2020．
+#### A Survey on Large-Scale Machine Learning, [[Arxiv]](https://arxiv.org/abs/2008.03911), [[IEEE TKDE]](https://ieeexplore.ieee.org/document/9165233).
 Please refer the paper for more details.
-If you need further discussion, please feel free to contact us with fwj.edu@gmail.com
+If you find any representative papers are missing or need further discussion, please feel free to contact us with fwj.edu@gmail.com

 #### We review LML according to three computational perspectives:
 Model Simplification, which reduces Computational Complexities by simplifying predictive models;